drduh/macOS-Security-and-Privacy-Guide/README.md

 ## System activation

-During installation, Apple silicon Macs contact Apple activation service to confirm that the device is not reported [lost or stolen](https://support.apple.com/102541).
+During installation, Apple silicon Macs contact Apple activation services to confirm that the device is not reported [lost or stolen](https://support.apple.com/102541).
 Read about [how this process works](https://support.apple.com/guide/security/localpolicy-signing-key-creation-management-sec1f90fbad1).

 ## Apple Account